AverseABFun/cargo-cult-project/README.md

 # rust-pkg-gen

+WHEN INSTALLING, INSTALL WITH `-Z bindeps`!
+OTHERWISE IT LIKELY WILL NOT INSTALL!

 `rust-pkg-gen` creates so-called rust packages with arbitrary toolchains/components and arbitrary crates.
 These packages then can be used on separate machines, and installed with provided install scripts.

 To use the cli, you can generally simply run `rust-pkg-gen`/`cargo run`.
 There are a couple of command line options, mostly for debugging, that you can see in `src/main.rs` and below:

+Also note that if --path is not set, it assumes `./rust-config.toml`.

 | Argument | Purpose |
 | -------- | ------- |